 Rental properties can be the best route to passive income

 It takes money and discipline to find and buy your first investment property and create passive income.
+It has become a little easier, with the internet and its “Onlinedimes” and many other ways to make money.
 However, the more you buy and the sooner you get started, the easier it gets.
 In my models, I project a passive income of $250,000 to $350,000 a year after 10 years.
 To make this much money you have to buy 3 to 4 properties a year for ten years.
 This can be very difficult to carry out for many people, but it is possible with hard work, a budget and being willing to act fast.
 Even if you can only afford one property a year for ten years, that can equal $75,000 to $100,000 a year in passive income.
 How long would you have to invest in the stock market to generate $100,000 a year?

 One of the reasons I can achieve these income figures is my current rentals all make at least 20% cash on cash returns.
 Those returns do no include appreciation, equity pay down or tax savings.
 Check out my complete guide on investing in long-term rental properties to get more information on how I buy properties, how I finance them and numbers on my rentals.